yaroslav-kovalchuk-axon/step-by-step-ble-integration-guide/step-by-step-ble-integration-guide.md

-# Step-by-Step BLE Integration Guide for Expo Apps Using react-native-ble-plx
+# React Native BLE: Step-by-Step BLE Integration Guide for Expo Apps Using react-native-ble-plx

 This guide walks you through integrating Bluetooth Low Energy (BLE) into your Expo application using the `react-native-ble-plx` library.
 It covers setup, permissions, scanning, connecting, reading, writing, and best practices, with code examples and Expo-specific notes.